prestonharberts/bib/Bible/1chron16.md

 > And his loyal love endures.
 ###### 35
 > Say this prayer: “Deliver us, O God who delivers us!
->  “ Gather us!
+> “Gather us!
 Rescue us from the nations!
->  “ Then we will give thanks to your holy name,
+> “Then we will give thanks to your holy name,
->  “ And boast about your praiseworthy deeds.”
+> “And boast about your praiseworthy deeds.”
 ###### 36
 > May the LORD God of Israel be praised,
 > In the future and forevermore.